-Next 10 Plan Deliverables
+Next 10 Deliverables

-The Next 10 Plan is based on ten deliverables intended to provide guidance on program and project delivery during the ten-year period.
+The Next 10 is based on ten deliverables intended to provide guidance on program and project delivery during the ten-year period.
 With three years of the ten-year plan complete, progress on the ten deliverables and accomplishments to date is provided.
 Significant progress has been made, with projects completing construction, projects in and advancing towards construction, as well as regular funding allocations to local jurisdictions through local programs.
-Staff is monitoring the effects of the novel coronavirus (COVID-19 pandemic) related stay-at-home order on the Next 10 Plan delivery commitments and report to the Board as appropriate.
+Staff is monitoring the impacts of the novel coronavirus (COVID-19) pandemic on the Next 10 delivery commitments and will report to the Board as appropriate.